 The Center also provides valuable clinical experiences for students interested in the protection of human rights on a global scale.
 Opportunities include researching and addressing emerging human right norms and related issues through International Externships and the International Law Concentration.

-Starting Spring Semester 2015, CIHR will offer a new clinical opportunity for NU Law students providing an intensive 12 credit semester focusing on the human rights issue of access to justice in Malawi or gender based violence in Cambodia.
+Starting Spring Semester 2015, the CIHR will offer a new clinical opportunity for Northwestern Law students providing an intensive 12 credit semester focusing on the human rights issue of access to justice in Malawi or gender based violence in Cambodia.
 Visiting Professors Adam Stapleton and Kathryn English will supervise students in this work which will include at least four weeks of fieldwork abroad.